toddr/Bit-Vector/README.txt

 (Both modules are also available from my web site at http://www.engelschall.com/u/sb/download/ or any CPAN server.)

+See the two files "DataDumperFreeze.pl" and "DataDumperFreezeOO.pl" in the "examples" subdirectory of this distribution for an example of how to freeze and thaw "Bit::Vector" objects using "Data::Dumper".

+On my machines, however, these examples do only work with older versions of "Data::Dumper", e.g. version 2.121.
+The current version 1.125 does not work (this latter version doesn't even compile on my Windows XP machine with a native build of Perl 5.8.0 and Microsoft Visual C++ compiler 6.0).

+You will probably find "Storable" to be much easier to use and to be more efficient, anyway.
+The advantage of "Data::Dumper" is that its output is human-readable, which may be an advantage while debugging.
+However, whereas "Storable" is supported out-of-the-box, "Data::Dumper" requires some extra handling in your code.

 See the file "SetObject.pl" in the "examples" subdirectory of this distribution for a way to emulate the "Set::Object" module from CPAN